 Research Implemented by IPA: No

 Since the beginning of the Syrian War in 2011, Turkey has received over 3.5 million Syrian refugees, including nearly 1 million children.
 Syrian refugee children face social exclusion and in-school violence.
 Socially excluded individuals are less likely to exhibit prosocial attributes.
 These outcomes may justify even further social exclusion and intergroup violence.
-This study evaluates a unique educational intervention that aims to mitigate this cycle by fostering “perspective-taking” among host and Syrian students in schools that recently received a significant number of refugee children.
-The intervention involves a specifically designed curriculum that teachers will be trained on to deliver to their students.
-Researchers will measure the effect of the intervention on intergroup violence and acts of social exclusion through its influence on prosocial behavior, noncognitive skills, and social preferences.
+This study evaluated a unique educational intervention that aimed to mitigate this cycle by fostering “perspective-taking” among host and Syrian students in schools that received a significant number of refugee children.
+The intervention involved a specifically designed curriculum that teachers were trained on to deliver to their students.
+Researchers measured the effect of the intervention on intergroup violence and acts of social exclusion through its influence on prosocial behavior, noncognitive skills, and social preferences.

 Researchers: Joana Monteiro (Fundação Getulio Vargas), Michael Weintraub (Universidad de los Andes, Colombia) and Rodrigo Serrano (Inter American Development Bank)